minu803/social-network-database/README.md

   RETURN DISTINCT u1.name, u2.name, [i IN u1.interests WHERE i IN u2.interests] AS commonInterests
   ```
 #### Retrieve the top 3 Users who created the most Posts
-- **Description**: Lists the top 3 users who have created the most posts.
+- **Description**: Lists the top 3 users by the number of unique posts they have created, along with their names.
 - **Example Query**:
   ```cypher
   MATCH (u:User)-[:POSTED]->(p:Post)